the more you know

 A permit is required to get married in Joshua Tree, and the current fee is a non-refundable $120.
 The Park also has specific areas where a ceremony is allowed to be held.

-How to get to Joshua Tree: Depending on where you’re driving in from, Interstates 10 or 40 will eventually lead you to California state route 62 into Joshua Tree.
+How to get to Joshua Tree: Depending on where you’re driving in from, Interstates 10 or 40 will eventually lead you to California State Route 62 into Joshua Tree.
 If you’re flying into Joshua Tree, the closest airports are San Diego and Palm Springs.
 You will need a rental car.

 a bride and groom run along the beach, smiling widely. he wears beige board shorts, while she wears a pink and red bikini. he's carrying a surfboard.